vhaefeli/42cub3D/README.md

 "make run"   for a tour in our vine cave.

 keys:

-\n
-a                 move left\n
+a                 : move left

-d                 move right
+d                 : move right

-w and up arrow    move forward s and down arrow  move back left arrow        turn left right arrow       turn right the mouse         turn m                 desactivate the mouse space             open/close the door
+w and up arrow    : move forward

+s and down arrow  : move back

+left arrow        : turn left

+right arrow       : turn right

+the mouse         : turn

+m                 : desactivate the mouse

+space             : open/close the door